huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_workload_queue.md

 * `cluster_id` - (Required, String, ForceNew) Specifies the cluster ID of to which the workload queue belongs.
   Changing this parameter will create a new resource.

+-> Currently, only regular cluster is supported, and logical cluster is temporarily not supported.

 * `name` - (Required, String, ForceNew) Specifies the name of the workload queue, which must be unique and contains `3` to `28` characters, composed only of lowercase letters, numbers, or underscores (_), and must start with a lowercase letter.
 Changing this parameter will create a new resource.